abidibo/practical-django-projects/README.md

 nice to highlight the part a visitor is currently looking at.
 By changing the class of the body tag in different parts of the site, you can easily use CSS to highlight the correct item in the navigation list.

+### tags
+Due to the way Django’s template inheritance works, a custom tag or filter library loaded via the `{% load %}` tag will be available only in the block in which it was loaded.
+If you need to reuse the same tag library in a different block, you’ll need to load it again.

 ### filters

 #### pluralize